Grid

 • formstyle: py4web Form formstyle used to style your form when automatically building CRUD forms

-• grid_class_style: GridClassStyle object used to override defaults for styling your rendered grid.
+• grid_class_style: GridClassStyle class used to override defaults for styling your rendered grid.
 Allows you to specify classes or styles to apply at certain points in the grid

 • T: optional pluralize object